CloudCutout/cloudcutout-public/b2b/queue-API.md

 ```
 GET /queue/[QUEUE_ID]/[JOBID]/status?token=[TOKEN]
-Returns: String describing the status, e.g., 'processing', 'error', 'approved', or 'rejected'.
+Returns: String describing the status, e.g., 'processing', 'error', 'qa', 'photoshop'.
 ```

+Note that the set of returned statuses depend on the agreement with CloudCutout.

 #### Query the statuses of an entire order
-Use this endpoint to get a single string describing the status of the job.
+Use this endpoint to get a histogram of statuses:

 ```
 GET /queue/[QUEUE_ID]/order/[ORDER_ID]/status?token=[TOKEN]